sunghoonhong/sunghoonhong.github.io/_pages/about.md

 latest_posts:
   enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 5 # leave blank to include all the blog posts

 ---

-## About Me

 Hi, I'm **Sunghoon Hong, an Applied Scientist** at **LG AI Research**.